Filling and sealing the Battery Street Tunnel

 - Increased truck activity on Battery Street and near the north and south portals.

-- Typical construction effects such as increased dust, noise, and vibration.
+- Vibration from tunnel filling activities, plus other typical construction effects such as increased dust and noise.

 - Local sidewalk access maintained with possible short pedestrian detours.